Renovation and maintenance tips for wrought ironwork

 Surface preparation is the single most important factor in avoiding rust and flaking paint when renovating and repainting wrought iron railings, gates and mild steel ironwork, so it's worth getting it right first time.

-Removing rust and old paint with a wire Brush drill attachment.
+Removing rust and stripping old paint with a wire brush drill attachment.

 This is the way I do it.